Know your bra parts

 - go to the size chart and match the underbust measurements with the overbust measurements

 See other tabs for instructions how to measure overbust and overbust

 How to measure your underbust

-In order to find the the bra size you need to measure the underbust.
-The result will help you determine the cup size.
+In order to find the bra size, you need to measure the underbust.
+The result will help you determine the band size.

-Measure yourself wearing a soft bra and using a measuring tape.
+Measure yourself while wearing a soft bra and using a measuring tape.